What Is a Micro Apartment (and Should You Invest in One)?

 Micro apartments are most often seen in cities.
 Rent prices in cities have become unaffordable for many renters, so the theory is that the micro apartment’s smaller size makes them more affordable than other available units that are not rent controlled.
 Tenants of these micro apartments are generally willing to sacrifice square footage to be able to live in an urban area and enjoy city life.

 Micro apartments are usually under 400 square feet, with most ranging from 150 to 400 square feet.
 Many cities, such as New York, Boston, and San Francisco had existing laws in place which put limits on the minimum size of a studio apartment.
 These lower limits ranged from 400 to 600 square feet.
-These cities have amended their existing laws to allow builders to build smaller, efficient micro apartments.
+Some jurisdictions have amended their existing laws to allow builders to build smaller, efficient micro apartments.

 What Type of Tenant Does a Micro Apartment Appeal To?